 Friendly farmers’ markets and the must-see Richmond Night Market hit their stride at this time of year.
 And if you’re keen to stretch your legs, there are great walking and biking trails (the low-rise topography makes this an easy cycling city).
 Be sure to stop and enjoy nature’s restorative magic; some of B.C.’s best urban parks and green spaces are here––and all are at their blooming best in summer.

 Save time for the Britannia Shipyards National Historic Site, a boardwalk hamlet of antique cottages and boat sheds.
 And make a day of it with a sun-dappled saunter to the Gulf of Georgia Cannery, where evocative museum exhibits and guided tours await.
-Summer is also a festival hotbed here, with countless pop-up happenings and huge signature events such as the Steveston Salmon Festival, Richmond Maritime Festival, and Richmond World Festival.
+Summer is also a festival hotbed here, with countless pop-up happenings and huge signature events such as the Steveston Salmon Festival and Richmond Maritime Festival.

 Events & Festivals